mkiki254/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Task 6: Function that prints lines of n when n is greater than 0 Task 7: Function that prints diagonals of n when n is greater than 0 Task 8: Function that prints squares of n when n is greater than 0
+Task 6: Function that prints lines of n when n is greater than 0 Task 7: Function that prints diagonals of n when n is greater than 0 Task 8: Function that prints squares of n when n is greater than 0 Task 9: Program that shows the FizzBuzz test